-Any LLC offering professional services such as chiropractic, dentistry, law, medicine and surgery, optometry, osteopathic medicine and surgery, podiatric medicine, public accounting, psychology, or veterinary medicine must be professionally licensed and form as a restricted professional company.
+Any LLC offering professional services needs to form as a restricted professional company such as chiropractic, dentistry, law, medicine and surgery, optometry, osteopathic medicine and surgery, podiatric medicine, public accounting, psychology, or veterinary medicine must be professionally licensed and form as a restricted professional company.

 If you are selling taxable items, you will need to obtain a sales tax license through the Department of Revenue.